strategineer/personal-website/source/journals/2019-12-18-Interviews.html.markdown

 I was undergoing the interview process for three companies.
 The company I was most interested in gave me an offer that I couldn't refuse and so I accepted it.

 > Notice that you only need to receive a single offer, the fact that a couple other companies don't think you were a good fit doesn't matter.
 Ideally the company you were most interested in is one of the ones that makes you an offer.
 Fingers crossed.

+Their interview process was the most reasonable and effective (at least from my perspective).
+I was able to meet many of my future coworkers who asked me a good mix of questions about the work I've done in the past and technical questions.

 I've been working at my new job for a couple months now and it's been going well.